amnnaqvi/Disaster-Strikes-Digital-Logic-Design-/README.md

-# Space Force X - Digital Logic Design Project (Fall 2024)
+# Space Force X - Team Disaster Strikes

 ## Overview
 **Space Force X** is a Verilog-based video game created using Vivado for the Basys3 Artix-7 FPGA with VGA output.
 Players control a tank using a PS/2 keyboard to shoot descending aliens.
 The game features dynamic levels, progressive difficulty, score tracking, and Game Over/Win screens.